dmd-program/dmd-100/projects/open_design/develop_user_testing.md

     - Is there anything that can be improved on?
     - Do you want more or less control over the final result?

-## Iterate
-Using your notes from the test, make adjustments, clarifications, and revisions to improve your instructions.

-## Repeat
-In an ideal situation, there would be plenty of time for several iterations.
-If time allows, try testing another one or two participants to see if you can further improve the instructions.

 ## Report in
 After you are done testing and iterating, submit your test notes and modified instructions to the studio.